Certified critic on Rotten Tomatoes. Member of the Houston Film Critics Society. Also writes for Bounding Into Comics and GeeksHaveGame.

 There’s a secondary storyline about missing children that is basically shoehorned in to try to appease the mask.
 The children are to be served as sacrifices by the museum to appease the fact that it’s now imprisoned forever.
 But nearly all of the information regarding the missing children is given through nightly news updates.
 It’s rarely, if ever, mentioned in the hunt for the mask.

 Natallia Rodrigues, who plays Detective Beatriz Obdias, looks and sounds like a Brazilian knockoff of Scarlett Johansson.
 This is worth mentioning because her acting isn’t up to Scarlett Johansson’s in any way whatsoever.
 Rodrigues is always frowning and seems like she hates her job even though she does nothing but work in the film, lives alone, and has no other apparent characteristics.
-She also the worst runner in the film; running with heavy feet that clomp the pavement whenever she takes a step.
+She is also the worst runner in the film, running with heavy feet that clomp the pavement whenever she takes a step.
 Who knew that being a flatfoot would be taken so literally?

 The black magic aspect of Skull: The Mask is the most interesting angle of the film, but it feels like it’s barely explored.
-The opening ritual that takes place in 1944 seems like a generic rip off of Indiana Jones and The Temple of Doom.
+The opening ritual that takes place in 1944 seems like a generic rip-off of Indiana Jones and The Temple of Doom.
 There’s this cosmic element of what seems to be the god trapped within the mask that these sacrifices are seemingly attempting to release.
 He looks like a semi-crushed human skull with a cinder block strapped to his head.
 And the inside of the mask is shown sporadically; sometimes when someone is trying to call to Anhanga and then whenever the film feels like after that.
 But imagine a constellation being completely doused in blood and that’s what the inside of this mask looks like.

 There’s also a severed hand that was chopped off of someone at the 1944 ritual that doesn’t really serve much purpose other than being gross for 70 years.
 The hand is taken out of a box, starts smoking, and shows up on a guy’s chest while he’s sleeping.
 It points in the direction of where the mask is coming from at one instance and spins around like someone is using it to play spin the bottle at another, but mostly just looks like dried, shriveled up beef jerky most of the time.